djbarrow/fundamental/README.md

 # What is fundamental
+Please please look at feynman.ai code this is in python and slow, but does more than my code for physics formula finding, try merging the tidiest of my code with this.
+Also look at cern data files and jupiler note books and see if something in physics can be discovered.

+eureqa code is similar to my code slightly tidier as a commercial offering but feynman.ai is extremely interesting for physics.
+Tony Worm IBM github wrote a bloated java version of my code completely independently his pdf is better than mine and will provide additional education for you java code java is 10x slower than c, and i use the c preprocessor to make my code more than 20x faster i basically #ifdef out unwanted code.
+A princeton doctorate looked at my code and did something interesting in julia with more distributed computing support google github symbolic regression princeton.

 Fundamental is a c command line program, a rough diamond which barely works beautifully but is my most original program to date.
 I've recently found out that it uses a technique called [Symbolic Regression](https://en.wikipedia.org/wiki/Symbolic_regression).
 It is also being marketed as Dirac because it has the inhuman talent of Dirac the famous Relativistic Detached almost Autistic Strange Genius Feynmans hero to pull inhuman crazy equations out of the air which fit data better than curve fitting, it can curve fit a sin x yes it can!!!!!, primative traditional polynomial curve fitting can't.

 There was code checked in around march 17th 2023 which could find loops if your forking the code to fix bugs take this code too its buggy & doesn't work but its more advanced about 30% extra code.
 It also does successive apporoximation a type of genetic algorithm this code might have bugs too.